 It is natural to worry about your memory, especially as you get older.
-As we age, our memory gets weaker by nature, but many health disorders can cause more extensive memory loss.
-If you find yourself becoming more forgetful, you might want to do a memory test to assess your symptoms and help you decide if you need to seek additional support.
+As we age, human memory gets weaker by nature, but many health disorders can cause more extensive memory loss.
+If you find yourself becoming more forgetful, you might want to do a memory quiz to assess your symptoms and help you decide if you need to seek additional support.

-There are several different types of memory.
+There are several different types of memory that we use to store information.
 The three most broad categories of memory are short-term, long-term, and photographic memory.
-For many people, short-term memory is the first to become problematic.
-However, you may also discover problems with long-term memory or photographic memory, especially if your memory problems have been present for some time.
+For many people, short-term memory, or working memory, is the first to become problematic.
+However, you may also discover problems with long-term memory or photographic memory which may negatively affect your life, especially if your memory problems have been present for some time.

 Importance Of Memory

-Memory function is important.
-Long-term memory allows you to recall important people and dates in your life, for example.
+Memory function is important in each of its multiple forms.
+Long-term memory allows you to recall important people, including family members, and dates in your life, for example.
 Without your long-term memories, you may lose a bit of your past.
 It may even feel as if you’re losing some of your identity.
 Long-term memory is also responsible for the performance of some cognitive tasks.

 Short-term memory might be even more important for many people.
 Without good short-term memory, you may discover that you have a very hard time functioning.
-You may frequently forget what you are doing from moment to moment, whether you have eaten that day, or important appointments.
+A loss of working memory may mean that you frequently forget what you are doing from moment to moment, whether you have eaten that day, or important appointments.

-It is important that you approach and attempt to resolve or treat any memory problems as quickly as possible.
+It is important that you approach and attempt to resolve or treat any memory problems as quickly as possible as many memory problems can be treated more quickly with early detection.

 Because some minimal memory loss is normal over time, it can be difficult to know when you should be concerned.
 Still, it may be a good idea to do a memory test any time you are questioning the strength of your memory, regardless of the type of memory you are having problems with.

 There is no reason not to test your memory if you are becoming concerned.
 Testing your memory at home can be an easy way to put your mind at ease.
-There are many memory tests available online through reputable sources, some free of charge.
+There are many memory tests available online through reputable sources, and it may be beneficial to seek a free test first.

-If the test shows that your memory is normal, you'll feel much better.
+If the test results show that your memory is normal, you'll feel much better.
 If it reveals that you may be having problems, you can then take further action to address the issue.

 Short-term memory is often the first type of memory that people have problems with as they age.
 Short-term memory is responsible for being able to remember appointments, remember daily activities, and be able to find necessary objects.
 You use your short-term memory frequently throughout the day, sometimes in ways that you may not even recognize.